Become an expert Storyteller.

 During class, you’ll learn how to be more confident sharing a true, personal story whether at your next happy hour or for a paying audience.

-- Each class meets for Eight 2-hour sessions at The ZACH Theatre, unless otherwise noted.
+- Each class meets for 2-hour sessions at The ZACH Theatre, unless otherwise noted.

 - Each class is taught by award-winning storyteller, Paul Normandin, host of TestifyATX and Drinking with the Saints

 This class will help you be a better prepared and more confident storyteller, whether you want to hear yourself on the next Moth Radio Hour, compete in a StorySlam, or just be more confident when you share a true, personal story at your next happy hour.
 Publicly presenting your story is more than writing it down.
 This class will provide you with the tools you need to find a story, develop it, learn the art of giving and receiving feedback, and then telling your story in public.
 The process you develop for this class will be unique to you, but the tools you gain and the concepts you learn will prepare you for sharing your story in public to any audience, anywhere, at any time.
 There is a student showcase at the end of the class offering you the opportunity to share your story with a live audience.

 Feb.
 8-Apr.
 5